 I would urge you to make Family Reading a part of your family culture.
 And I wouldn’t define Leadership Education as homeschool, either.
 If you and your husband can agree that, as parents, you have all the power to make the difference in your kids’ educational experience, then you can approach this as a team, and not make an issue of the public school question.

 * Use the resources you have on TJEd.org to help enhance your vision and purpose as a mentoring parent.
-There are lots of Freebies, and Dollar items that are really worth your time.
+There are lots of Freebies.
 Invest in and digest the other products periodically to add depth and meaning to your approach.

 * Connect with other TJEders to share your experience and ask for suggestions on how to apply TJEd in your situation.
 There are many, many who are in your boat, and who have much to offer!
-I recommend the TJEd MUSE Yahoo Group: Http://groups.yahoo.com/group/tjedmuse
+I recommend the TJEd Discussion group on Facebook: https://facebook.com/groups/tjed.discussion/

 Above all, continue your own education!
 Your level of depth and wisdom is one of the most important factors in your kids’ education.
 If you are excited about your education, and actively engaged in learning and sharing new things, that will greatly enrich your family culture of learning.
 There are suggestions in the back of the Thomas Jefferson Education book to help you get started.